ConnorD/iot-de-core/README.md

 # iot-de-core
-A lightweight bridge between an MQTT Gateway and Google Cloud Platform and alternative to GCP's deprecated IoT Core.
+A lightweight bridge between MQTT Gateways and GCP PubSub.
+This can serve as a replacement for using GCP's deprecated IoT Core service.